 Verified CAS registry numbers.

 Available Configurations of the NIST Mass Spectral Library

 The NIST Mass Spectral Library is available in four packages:

-- Full version of the NIST Library for Mass Spectrometry (NIST 17), which contains all available libraries, namely the EI Libraries (mainlib and replib), The MS/MS Library, and the GC Methods/Retention Time Database.
+- Full version of the NIST Library for Mass Spectrometry (NIST 23), which contains all available libraries, namely the EI Libraries (mainlib and replib), The MS/MS Library, and the GC Methods/Retention Time Library.
 Optional macros are available for seamless integration of the NIST Library with Agilent ChemStation and MassHunter.
 Can optionally be purchased with the EI Library in the Agilent ChemStation/MassHunter ".L" format.

-- Upgrade version of the NIST Library for Mass Spectrometry (NIST 17), which is the full version available at a significantly reduced price to anyone who provides evidence of prior ownership of NBS 98, NIST 02, NIST 05, NIST 08, NIST 11 or NIST 14.
+- Upgrade version of the NIST Library for Mass Spectrometry (NIST 23), which is the full version available at a significantly reduced price to anyone who provides evidence of prior ownership of NBS 98, NIST 02, NIST 05, NIST 08, NIST 11, NIST 14, NIST 17, or NIST 20.
 As in the case of the full license, optional macros are available for seamless integration of the NIST Library with Agilent ChemStation and MassHunter.
 Can optionally be purchased with the EI Library in the Agilent ChemStation/MassHunter ".L" format.

 - NIST MS/MS Library, available separately, is comprised of two databases.
 One has spectra for compounds over a wide range of collision energies, ranging from slight to complete dissociation of the precursor ion.
 The other has spectra of commercial peptides.
 Recently the NIST MS/MS library has been added to Thermo’s data system software for all tandem mass spectrometers.